Arab village in Israel targeted in racial attack

 The term refers to the "price" militants say they will exact for Palestinian attacks against Israelis or attempts by the Israeli government to curb settlement building in the West Bank.

-Police said they had opened an investigation into the incident, which occurred just two days after Israel's security cabinet approved new measures to designate "Price Tag" vandals as members of "illicit organizations".
+Police said they had opened an investigation into the incident, which occurred just two days after Israel's security cabinet approved new measures to designate "Price Tag" vandals as members of "illicit organisations".

 An Israeli official said the decision would bring Israel's handling of "Price Tag" suspects more into line with its crackdowns on Palestinian militants, with longer detentions and jail sentences as well as more intrusive surveillance and interrogation.